 OKWU complies with Title 70 O.S §4103 and may operate educational programs beyond secondary education in Oklahoma.
-For more information related to OKWU's state authorizations, please contact the Office of Operational Innovation at 918-335-6212 or rglasshowler@okwu.edu.
+For more information related to OKWU's state authorizations, please contact Dean of Assessment and Accreditation, Dr. Keri Bostwick, at kbostwick@okwu.edu.